-Next, as you look at the sources below, make sure to take into consideration the Points of View that the source represents.
-Why might different groups of people have differing perspectives on these events that seem so clearly wrong to us today?
+As you look at the sources, make sure to take into consideration the Points of View that the source represents.
 Consider geography and date of publication, among other factors, as you examine each source.
-Also, consider if it is a primary or secondary source.
-How do you decide?

 These sources describe in words and images terrible things that people did to other humans in the 1830s.
 Do we still encounter things like this today?